 Housing Policy Development

-In the comprehensive community planning process, a better understanding of the housing application and selection process was asked for in the 4 communities that GGC works with.
-GGC has followed up with this, working in partnership with the 4 communities to host a Housing Forum.
+In the comprehensive community planning process, a better understanding of the housing application and selection process was asked for in the three communities that GGC works with.
+GGC followed up with this, working in partnership with the three communities to host a Housing Forum.
 One of the most well-received presentations at the Housing Forum was the BC Hydro Power Smart presentation; learning energy saving tips for your home was well received…click here to view it.
 The final report of the Housing Forum summarizing members’ feedbacks can be found here.

 The Working Group and band administrations had participated in a CMHC Community Housing Policy workshop and have now formally completed the development of a core Gitksan housing policy.
 The housing policy has four main sections.